NinjaJc01/NinjaJc01/README.md

 ## Highlighted Projects
 * **[GoRoku](https://github.com/NinjaJc01/goRoku)** - Webapp to control Roku streaming devices from any device with a browser.
 * **[PensiveNotes](https://github.com/NinjaJc01/PensiveNotes)** - A note taking app.
 If you're not coming here from TryHackMe please check the spoiler below.
+* **[TryHackMe OpenVPN site](https://github.com/NinjaJc01/thm-vpn-machine)** - A webapp to be used by TryHackMe, to test your VPN connection and tell you your VPN IP
 <details>
   <summary>Spoiler</summary>
   This repo is part of a CTF challenge. **DO NOT** use this in production.
 It is designed to be insecure.